Transitive projective planes and insoluble groups: Theorem B and its corollaries

-Note that in all cases $G=O(G)C_G(g)$.
-In the first case, once again, $G$ is soluble, and so this case is excluded.
-Thus, for the rest of this section we assume that $\overline{G}$ is of one of the latter two types; if it is of the third type we also assume that $q>3$ (else $G$ is soluble).
-In particular this means that $F^*(\overline{G})$ is a quasi-simple group with centre of order $2$.
+Throughout this subsection we operate under the supposition of Lemma B, as well as under Hypothesis~\ref{h:basic}.
+In particular this means that $F^*(\overline{G})$ is a quasisimple group with centre of order $2$.
 We start with a background result.

 \begin{lemma} \cite[(5.21)]{aschbacher3} Let a group $J$ be transitive on a set $X$, $x\in X$, $H$ the stabilizer in $J$ of $x$, and $K\leq H$.
 Then $N_J(K)$ is transitive on $\Fix(K)$ if and only if $K^J\cap H=K^H$. \end{lemma}